Henry IV, Holy Roman Emperor: Consolidation

-The papal legate, Cardinal Odo of Ostia, summoned the German prelates who were loyal to Pope Gregory VII to a synod at Quedlinburg.
-The synod issued a decree that papal judgements could not be questioned and forbade the faithful to make contact with those who had been excommunicated.
-In response, Henry held a general assembly in Mainz in late April or early May.
-Three or four archbishops and fifteen bishops obeyed his summons.
-They deposed their peers—two archbishops and thirteen bishops—who had failed to come to Mainz.
-The synod also established the "Peace of God" in Germany, prohibiting armed conflicts during the main Christian festivals.
-Vratislaus II of Bohemia, who had always been Henry's loyal supporter, was rewarded with the title of king during this meeting.
+The papal legate, Cardinal Odo of Ostia, summoned German prelates loyal to Pope Gregory to a synod at Quedlinburg, which declared papal judgements unquestionable and forbade contact with the excommunicated.
+In response, Henry convened a general assembly in Mainz in late April or early May.
+Nearly twenty archbishops and bishops attended and deposed prelates who had ignored the summons.
+The synod also proclaimed the "Peace of God" in Germany, banning armed conflict during major Christian festivals.
+Henry rewarded his loyal supporter, Vratislaus II, with the title of king of Bohemia.

-Pope Gregory VII died in Salerno on 25 May 1085.
-Henry exploited his most prominent opponent's death to consolidate his position.
-Henry visited Lower Lorraine to end a conflict between his two supporters, Bishops Theoderic of Verdun and Henry of Liège in June 1085.
-He granted the County of Verdun to Henry of Liège's kinsman, Godfrey of Bouillon, and compensated Bishop Theoderic with estates confiscated from Matilda of Tuscany.
-Peace was not restored, however, because Godfrey of Bouillon soon laid claim to Matilda's estates.
-Henry invaded Saxony, reaching as far as Magdeburg in July.
-Hermann of Salm, Hartwig, Archbishop of Magdeburg and the archbishop's three suffragans fled to Denmark and the Saxons paid homage to Henry.
-Henry did not restore the rebels' confiscated estates and appointed new officials.
-The Saxons rose up in a new rebellion and forced Henry to withdraw to Franconia.
-Henry mustered a new army and invaded Saxony in January 1086, but the Saxons avoided a pitched battle.
-Henry withdrew to Regensburg.
-Welf of Bavaria laid siege to the town at Easter, but Henry was relieved by his supporters.
+Pope Gregory died in Salerno on 25 May 1085, and Henry used his rival's death to consolidate power.
+He travelled to Lower Lorraine to settle a dispute between Bishops Theoderic of Verdun and Henry of Liège.
+Henry also granted the County of Verdun to Godfrey of Bouillon and compensated Theoderic with lands confiscated from Matilda of Tuscany, though peace remained fragile.
+Henry then invaded Saxony in July, reaching Magdeburg.
+Archbishop Hartwig of Magdeburg, his three suffragans, and Hermann of Salm fled to Denmark.
+The Saxons paid homage, but Henry kept confiscated estates and appointed new officials.
+Renewed rebellion followed, forcing Henry to withdraw.
+A further campaign in early 1086 proved inconclusive, and Henry withdrew to Regensburg, where Welf of Bavaria besieged him until his supporters intervened.